ParedesGab/PP1/README.md

   + Generate public engagement to build a network of people excited about marine symbioses.

 ## User Experience

+### Target audience

++ General public interested in life, nature or biology.
++ Environmental advocates, because global warking or human impact has also an effect on marine meiofauna.
++ Students, teachers, marine science enthusiastss studying marine biology, ecology, nematology, or microbiology.
++ Researchers and Scientists.

 #### First-time User
   + Navigate the website easily to find the content I need.